ML4SE2022/group3/README.md

 # Installation

+Aside from the standard local setup, which supports replicating all steps, a Docker setup for fine-tuning and testing on the final datasets is provided.

+## Docker Setup

+To pull and run the latest image without building it youself use: `docker run --gpus all ghcr.io/ml4se2022/group3:latest`.

+This starts training and testing right away.
+GPU acceleration should be enabled as long as the proper hardware and drivers are installed on the host machine.
+Arguments can be added to the end of the command to customize behaviour (e.g., `-h` shows help text).

+## Local Setup

 After cloning a `pip install -r requirements.txt` is required to install the appropriate packages for running the fine-tuning and evaluation (preferably within a [venv](https://docs.python.org/3/library/venv.html)).